Program: M.F.A., Screenwriting

 - Candidates with outstanding professional records may seek, with substantial justification, an exception to these admission requirements.

-- Completion of general university requirements for classified graduate status, which means satisfying the CSU Graduate Writing Assessment Requirement (GWAR) in one of three ways: by earning an undergraduate degree at a California State University since 1982, or by taking and passing the CSU Upper Division Writing Proficiency Exam with a score of 8 or higher, or by taking the GRE-A exam and earning a score of 3 or higher (if, with substantial justification, a student is admitted to the program with an undergraduate GPA slightly below 3.0, taking the Graduate Record Exam is required for full classification); additionally, international applicants must take and pass the TOEFL exam with a score of 80 or higher.
+- Completion of general university requirements for classified graduate status, which means satisfying the CSU Graduate Writing Assessment Requirement (GWAR) in one of two ways: by earning an undergraduate degree at a California State University since 1982, or by taking and passing the CSU Upper Division Writing Proficiency Exam with a score of 8 or higher; additionally, international applicants must take and pass the TOEFL exam with a score of 80 or higher.

 - Submission of three letters of recommendation, including at least two from professors/instructors under whom the applicant has previously studied, a 500-word statement of purpose, a résumé, and all other completed forms and material as required by the CTVA department, including an original screenplay or stage play work sample.

-- Applications to both California State University, Northridge and to the CTVA department are required.
-(See both the CTVA department graduate webpage and the California State University Mentor website for further information.)
+- Applications to both California State University, Northridge, and to the CTVA department are required.
+(See both the CTVA department Graduate Program in Screenwriting webpage and the Cal State Apply website for further information.)

 B. Program Course Requirements